m-col/gitja/DOCUMENTATION.md

 scope*, and are each parsed exactly once and output into the output directory with the same name.
 "[include](https://ginger.tobiasdammers.nl/guide/syntax/statements/#include)"
 files are never copied but can be used to assist in templating.
-The remaining files, and any folders not called "repo", are copied as-is as static content, such as CSS, images, etc.

 The special folder "repo" has access to the *repo scope*, which exposes information pertaining to a single git repository.
 The template files contained